scottpchow23/rust_showcase/docs/debugging.md

 Target 0: (shadowing) stopped.
 ```

-Interesting; it seems like there is some outer wrapper to the rust program that is also called `main`.
-We'll move past it for now using `c`.
+Interesting; it seems like there is some outer wrapper to the Rust program that is also called `main`.
+You can read more about this shim method [here](https://stackoverflow.com/questions/38416394/unable-to-set-a-breakpoint-on-main-while-debugging-a-program-compiled-with-rust), but for now we'll move past it using `c`.

 ```
 (lldb) c